jtronge/BigDataAnalytics/README.md

 python calculate_risk.py
 ```

-Open a web browser (preferrably Mozilla Firefox or Google Chrome) and browse
+Open a web browser (preferably Mozilla Firefox or Google Chrome) and browse
 to http://localhost:8080/.
 You should be presented with an interface that you
 can interact with.